AlexandriaArchiveAPI/.github/README.md

   Perfumes, furniture, ceremonies, and everyday life across civilizations.

 - **[FacesofHistory](#)**
-  Figures who shaped history, recorded like a monk’s annal.
+  The Living Codex — portraits of the minds and makers who shaped civilization.

 - **[Annals](#)**
   Timelines, random notes, and eclectic history scraps.